 But, if you do want to save money, then it’s a lot easier than you think.
 Often, you can find money in places that you didn’t think to look.

-There’s no secret formula for saving money, but here’s what you can do to start putting more money away in a savings fund:
+There’s no secret formula for saving money, it’s about living frugally and spending less than you earn, but here’s what you can do to start putting more money away in a savings fund:

 Lower your monthly bills